NASA International Space Apps Challenge: 2025

-The 2025 NASA International Space Apps Challenge will be held on October 4-5, 2025.
-The theme is "Learn, Launch, Lead" and inspires participants to learn skills to succeed in STEM fields, launch ideas that transform NASA's open data into actionable tools, and lead their community in driving technological innovation.
+The 2025 NASA International Space Apps Challenge was held on October 4-5, 2025.
+The theme was "Learn, Launch, Lead" and inspires participants to learn skills to succeed in STEM fields, launch ideas that transform NASA's open data into actionable tools, and lead their community in driving technological innovation.

-The hackathon features 18 challenges written by NASA subject matter experts, including topics such as:
+The hackathon featured 18 challenges written by NASA subject matter experts, including topics such as: